GOSS22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds execution permission to the owner, the group owner and the other usersof a file this script sets the permission to the file this script sets the mode of the file
+this script adds execution permission to the owner, the group owner and the other usersof a file this script sets the permission to the file this script sets the mode of the file this script sets the mode of the file